“BALL PERFECT MASON” FRUIT JARS

 Most of the typical earlier Ball Perfect Mason jars in aqua or Ball Blue are marked with a mold number between 0 and 15 on the bottom.
 On some jar variants, (such as the first BALL embossing variant on these jars, “Logo 5” in chart shown below, used circa 1913-1923 on BPM jars), the number may be accompanied by a letter to the right, such as A or C.

 Usually, the automatic jar-making machine had eight or ten mold cavities or “positions” for the molds.
-Thus, the single digit numbered jars are more commonly found.
+Thus, the single-digit numbered jars are more commonly found.
 A set of molds included numbers above “10” as the higher-numbered molds were typically used as replacements on the machine.

 As can be readily discovered, there were many different “sets” of molds used over a period of many years, with this same series of (up to) 16 numbers used over and over again to identify the molds being used on a particular machine.
+The embossed numbers may vary considerably in size, shape and “style”.
+Some numbers are actually quite ornate or “stylized” and others are rather plain and ordinary!
+Since the numbers were engraved backward into the mold by hand, there is often some noticeable crudity to their styling.

-Thus, if a random sampling of these jars are studied (for instance, just looking at a selection of only those marked with a number “2” on the bottom), it may be seen that the numbers typically appears slightly different, in fact “unique” in their exact appearance, from one jar to the next.
+If a random sampling of these jars are studied (for instance, just looking at a selection of only those marked with a number “2” on the bottom), it may be seen that the numbers typically appears slightly different, in fact “unique” in their exact appearance, from one jar to the next.
 It may take a while before exact duplicates are found – that is, finding two jars that were both made from one individual, specific mold.

 This is one of the aspects of collecting these jars that can be fun and intriguing (or boring to some!) if you are “into” studying fine differences in these jars – somewhat akin to the practice of collecting coins and comparing their minor “mold” or “die” variations.